SmileiPIC/Smilei/doc/Sphinx/Use/namelist.rst

     :type: a *python* function or a :doc:`time profile <profiles>`
     :default:  ``tconstant()``

-    The temporal envelope of the laser.
+    The temporal envelope of the laser (field, not intensity).

   .. py:data:: space_envelope